near/docs/docs/develop/node/validator/running-a-node-macos-linux.md

 efficient to just build `neard`.
 This can be done with `make neard` command.

+Note that compilation will need over 1 GB of memory per virtual core the machine has.
+If the build fails with processes being killed, you might want to try reducing number of parallel jobs, for example:
+`CARGO_BUILD_JOBS=8 make release`.

 NB.
 Please ensure you build releases through `make` rather than `cargo build --release`.
 The latter skips some optimisations (most notably link-time optimisation) and thus produces a less efficient executable.